Tours of England

-Join fellow JASNA members on a memorable tour of the houses, towns, and cities that shaped Jane Austen’s life and fiction.
-Visit Steventon, Chawton, Bath, and Winchester, as well as locations related to Jane Austen’s family, such as Stoneleigh Abbey, the family seat of a branch of the Leighs, and areas associated with Pride and Prejudice: Derbyshire, the Midlands, and the Peak District.
-While exploring the Midlands, we will stay in Bakewell and visit Chatsworth House and Lyme Park, locations used to portray Pemberley in the 2005 and 1995 adaptations of the novel, respectively.
+JASNA members took part in a memorable tour of the houses, towns, and cities that shaped Jane Austen’s life and fiction.
+This year's itinerary included Steventon, Chawton, Bath, and Winchester, as well as locations related to Jane Austen’s family and areas associated with Pride and Prejudice: Derbyshire, the Midlands, and the Peak District.
+While exploring the Midlands, members stayed in Bakewell and visited Chatsworth House and Lyme Park, locations used to portray Pemberley in the 2005 and 1995 adaptations of the novel, respectively.

-This year the also includes a special ceremony at Winchester Cathedral to mark the 200th anniversary of Jane Austen's death on July 18.
-We will also meet with the Midlands Branch of the Jane Austen Society and take advantage of other special events and exhibits offered by the County of Hampshire and various Austen sites to celebrate Austen's life.
+A major highlight of the tour was the special Evensong ceremony at Winchester Cathedral to mark the 200th anniversary of Jane Austen's death on July 18.
+In addition, participants met with the Midlands Branch of the Jane Austen Society and attended a variety of special events and exhibits celebrating Austen's life.
 See the 2017 Tour Itinerary page for details.

 • Fingerpost at Chawton © Unisouth (CC BY-SA 3.0 license)